Quantum metrics from length functions on \'etale groupoids: Compact quantum metric spaces from groupoids

 Since $L^{\cK}_{\mathrm{Lip}}$ is defined in terms of the supremum over all $i \in I$, and $K_i \in \cK$ implies $K_i^{-1} \in \cK$, the result follows. \end{proof}

 In alignment with the setup of \cref{sec:prelims-CQMS}, we proceed to specify a sub-operator system $\cX$ of $\Cred(\G)$ for which $L^{\cK}_{\mathrm{Lip}}(f) < \infty$ for all $f \in \cX$.
 We define

 where we have made explicit the fact that this operator system depends on the metric stratification $\cK$ of $\G$.
-Note that since $\Go = K_e \in \cK$, the characteristic function $1_{\Go}$ is in $C_c^{\cK, \mathrm{Lip}} (\G)$.
-Combined with \cref{lemma:LK-selfadjoint} we deduce that $C_c^{\cK, \mathrm{Lip}} (\G)$ is in fact a sub-operator system of $C_c(\G)$.
+Note that since $\Go = K_e \in \cK$, the characteristic function $1_{\Go}$ is in $\Lip_c^{\cK}(\G)$.
+Combined with \cref{lemma:LK-selfadjoint} we deduce that $\Lip_c^{\cK}(\G)$ is in fact a sub-operator system of $C_c(\G)$.

-\begin{definition} Let $\G$ be an \'etale groupoid with compact unit space $\Go$, suppose $(\Go, d)$ is a compact metric space, and fix a metric stratification $\cK = (K_i)_{i\in I}$ for $\G$ with respect to $d$.
+\begin{definition} Let $\G$ be an \'etale groupoid with compact unit space $\Go$, and suppose $d$ is a metric on $\Go$ inducing the topology.
+Fix a metric stratification $\cK = (K_i)_{i\in I}$ for $\G$ with respect to $d$.
 Suppose moreover that $\ell \colon \Go \to [0,\infty)$ is a proper continuous length function.
 For every $n \geq 1$ we define a \emph{total seminorm} given by

-for $f \in C_c^{\cK, \mathrm{Lip}} (\G)$ (cf. \eqref{eq:def-Lip-operator-system}), where
+for $ f \in \Lip_c^{\cK}(\G)$ (cf. \eqref{eq:def-Lip-operator-system}), where

-as in \eqref{eq:definition-commutator-seminorm} and
+as in \eqref{eq:definition-commutator-seminorm}, and

 as in \eqref{eq:def-decomposition-Lipschitz-norm}. \end{definition}